 - Dementors vaguely resemble Nazgûl.

 - Neville Longbottom might have been named after Longbottom Leaf.

 - In Deathly Hallows Harry and Hermione notice the quotation "Where your treasure is, there will your heart be also" on Dumbledore's mother's tombstone, as well as "The last enemy that shall be destroyed is death" on the Potters' grave.

-- The fact that the visitor's entrance to the Ministry is an old broken telephone booth with the phone that should not work being located in a garbage dump is one to the pilot of Doctor Who, wherein Ian and Barbara find an old, broken police telephone booth with a phone that should not work in the Foreman garbage dump.
+- The fact that the visitor's entrance to the Ministry is an old broken telephone booth with a phone that should not work is one to the pilot of Doctor Who, wherein Ian and Barbara find an old broken police telephone booth with a phone that should not work in the Foreman garbage dump.

 - The "Wizengamot" is a wizarding high council and court; Harry faces trial in front of the full Wizengamot in Order of the Phoenix.
 This is a Shout Out to the "Witenagemot", a Real Life Anglo-Saxon council of nobility that advised kings of England up until the Norman Conquest.

-- Rowling confirmed in an interview the job turnover rate of Defense Against the Dark Arts teachers was inspired by the turnover of Spinal Tap drummers.
+- Rowling confirmed in an interview the job turnover rate of Defence Against the Dark Arts teachers was inspired by the turnover of Spinal Tap drummers.

 Shout Out / Harry Potter